mibesr/software-articles-by-Efron-Licht/articles/backendbasics/backendbasics.md

 It's common for a computer to want to host multiple internet services that behave in different ways.
 For example, we could want to host a game server (like `starcraft`), a web server (like this website), and a database (like `postgresql`) all on the same computer.
 Since they're all on the same physical computer, they'll share an IP address, so we'll need some way to tell apart requests to the file server from requests to the game server.
 We do this by assigning a `PORT` to each service.
 A port is just a number between 0 and 65535.
 Even if we're only hosting one service, each service needs (at least one) port.

 `eblog` is hosted at port 6483.
-Some common ports include: but there's
+The following table lists default ports for some common services:

 | Service | Port |
 |---------|------|
 | HTTP    | 80   |